Bob-Loth/csc-307/README.md

 For code submitted to frontend, we plan on using the recommended settings for eslint and the react-plugin for eslint.

-For code submitted to backend, we plan on conforming to the pep8 standard by usage of pycodestyle, formerly known as pep8 (pip install pycodestyle)
+For code submitted to backend, we plan on conforming to the pep8 standard by usage of pycodestyle, formerly known as pep8.
+Run `pip install pycodestyle` to install, and, in the backend directory, run `python -m pycodestyle .` to stylecheck.